elastic/apm/specs/agents/tracing-instrumentation-http.md

 This property should be set to a list containing one or more strings.
 When an incoming HTTP request is detected, the `User-Agent` request headers will be tested against each element in this list and if a match is found, no trace will be captured for this request.

-NOTE:
-All errors that are captured during a request made by an ignored user agent are still sent to the APM Server regardless of this setting.

 |                |   |
 |----------------|---|